 6. To

-grant titles of nobility by the United States with the exceptions defined in
+grant titles of nobility by the United States, except as provided in Article

-Article VIII: and no person holding any office of profit or trust under them,
+VIII; and no person holding any office of profit or trust under them, shall,

-shall, without the consent of the Congress, accept of any present, emolument,
+without the consent of the Congress, accept of any present, emolument, office,

 7. To